KevCaz/KevCaz.github.io/content/software.md

 layout: software
 ---

-Here are listed the software I (significantly) contributed to.
+Here are listed the software I developed (and for some of them still am developing) or significantly contributed to.

 <br>